rbuurma/vic-sem-2020/VicSemSyllabus2020.md

 + Sarah Allison, from *Reductive Reading*
 + examine [Quarry for Middlemarch](http://pds.lib.harvard.edu/pds/view/35524557 )
++ seminar paper: Theo
 + discussion and outline: all
 + break: Rachel

-#### April 29: SHS papers due (CHECK)
+#### April 29: SHS papers due

-+ discussion and outline:
-+ close reading:
-+ criticism summary:
-+ seminar paper: Theo
-+ break:
+#### April 30: seminar dinner, finish *Middlemarch*, seminar wrap-up

++ George Eliot, *Middlemarch* (1871-2), books 7, 8

 ***
-### Some alternatives for weeks 9-14 - poetry, and maybe more printing
+### Some alternatives for weeks 10-11-12

-Note: combine with some of "writing" week?
+### Current weeks 10-11-12: sensation novel in England and India
 #### Week 9
-Tennyson, *In Memoriam*
-Printing work - syllabus, poems, ?
++ Bankimchandra Chattopadhyay, *Rajmohan's Wife* (1864)

 #### Week 10
-Tennyson, *In Memoriam*
-Printing work
++ read *Lady Audley's Secret*
++ SHS workshop

 #### Week 11
++ Braddon, *Lady Audley's Secret*

+### More autobiography and domestic novel

+#### Week 10
 Browning, *Aurora Leigh*

-Week 12
+Tennyson, *In Memoriam* (excerpts)

-Week 13
+#### Week 11
+read Jane Austen, *Emma* (SHS workshop)

-Week 14
+#### Week 12
+Jane Austen, *Emma*

-### Some alternatives for weeks 9-14 - empire
+### more empire

 #### Week 9
-Bankimchandra Chattopadhyay, *Rajmohan's Wife* (1864) Printing work - syllabus, poems, ?
++ Bankimchandra Chattopadhyay, *Rajmohan's Wife* (1864)

-Week 10
-Bankimchandra Chattopadhyay, *Anandamath / The Abbey of Bliss* (1882) Printing work

-Week 11
-Krupabai Satthianadhan, *Saguna* (1887-8)

-Week 12
-Thackeray, *Vanity Fair* (1847) or *The Moonstone* (1868 or....)

-Week 13
-Thackeray, *Vanity Fair*

-Week 14
-Thackeray, *Vanity Fair*

-### Some alternatives for weeks 9-14 - more writing

-#### Week 9
-George Gissing, New Grub Street

 #### Week 10
-George Gissing, New Grub Street
++ read Krupabai Satthianadhan, *Saguna* (1887-8)
++ SHS workshop

 #### Week 11
-Grant Allan, Typewriter Girl

-#### Week 12
-Bram Stoker, Dracula

-#### Week 13
-Bram Stoker, Dracula

-#### Week 14
-contemporary novel

-### We can also imagine an autobiography week, with 19th c  and a bit of contemporary writing, or more research (Dickens), or....

-### what else?
++ Krupabai Satthianadhan, *Saguna* (1887-8)

 ***

-*seminar dinner to be scheduled*

-*April ??th SHS papers due*

-#### final meeting and seminar dinner

-#### May 17-19 honors

 ### Assignments

 #### Outline and discussion facilitation
 Every other week you will be responsible – in pairs - for facilitating discussion of the week’s material, including (but not at all limited to) all readings, seminar papers, close readings, critical summaries, CopyrightX material, and anything else on the week's agenda.
-Please plan to read the week’s materials, come up with a draft of the outline (in informal consultation with other seminar members if you like), and post your draft outline by Sunday at 7 pm to our outline site (more on which in class).
+Please plan to read the week’s materials, come up with a draft of the outline (in informal consultation with other seminar members if you like), and post your draft outline by Sunday at 7 pm.
 During this time the rest of the seminar members can access the outline and add any suggestions they may have.
-Then on Monday at 10:30 am thediscussion leaders will meet with me briefly in order strategize and finalize the outline.
+Then on Monday at 10:30 am the discussion leaders will meet with me briefly in order strategize and finalize the outline.
 I will then provide copies for use in class.
 We can certainly diverge from this outline, but it is useful for us to have a general map of how you imagine the shape of the discussion might unfold.
 The outline is an interesting genre in and of itself; we’ll talk about its limitations and possibilities, its uses as a preparation for class, as a map during class, and as an enduring artifact after class is over.
 I can provide examples from past seminars if you wish.
 The outline is also (unlike your seminar papers, close readings, and criticism summaries) a public document, which we will likely share in some form.
 We will format all outlines in Markdown and use Pandoc to convert them into PDF for to print for reference during seminar.

 #### Seminar papers
 You will write three 1500-2500 word (3-4 page single-spaced) seminar papers over the course of the semester; they are due to our seminar Dropbox (more on